Shamister/DNSDatabase/README.txt

 Description:
-Program to store DNS information into database.
+Program to store DNS information into database which implements B+ Tree as data struture.

 The program allow user to add .txt file which contains list of DNS information (domain followed by its IP address) and store them into database.